DevExytra/np-interactions/README.md

 QB-Inventory
 PA-Inventory

+I am facing issues in the console.
+It says something about a model or entity.
+This can be due to a invalid model name!
+Check if the model you want to attach the interaction to actually exists.

 Feel free to add your own Iventory support to do that head over to client > main.lua

 # QnA